Submit Article

 What Were the Facts of This Case?

-The key legal issue in this case was whether a joint statutory demand issued by two creditors demanding different debts owed to each of them is valid under the Bankruptcy Act.
+The central legal issue in this case was whether a joint statutory demand issued by two or more creditors for separate debts is valid under the Bankruptcy Act (Cap 20).
+This overarching question required the Court to resolve several sub-issues of statutory construction and procedural law:

 How Did the Court Analyse the Issues?